w4csn/wl2kpi/README.md

 #### Core
 Core is required for any other packet apps using a TNC-PI. this option Configures a rasberry pi 2 or 3 for using a TNC-PI for either serial /dev/ttyAMA0 or i2c operation.

+Regardless of what functionality you want ot install, the first thing to run is install.sh

+#### AX.25
+AX.25 is required for communication with TNC-pi
 AX.25 tools/apps/library will also be installed.
-As part of the core requirements this option also configures systemd to start AX.25 at boot time.
+As part of the requirements this option also configures systemd to start AX.25 at boot time.

-Regardless of what functionality you want ot install, the first thing to run is install.sh

 #### RMS Gateway
 In order to install the linux RMS Gateway you must register with Winlink to get a password